elimendo/logo-maker/README.md

  To download or use this application go to my GitHub, and clone it to one of your repo's.

  ## Usage
  This application is great if you need a simple but clean logo efficiently.
 The possibilities are endless!
-Get creative mix and math words, get quirky and spell cat with a pink  triangle background!
+Get creative mix and math words, get quirky, and spell cat with a pink  triangle background!

  ## Credits
   Credits to me I built this brick-by-brick